 - Workplace injury: Workers' compensation benefits are survivors' primary damage recovery option when their loved ones are fatally injured on the job.
 Survivors may also file a claim against a negligent subcontractor, non-employee, or other company, as long as the third party is not an affiliate of the decedent's employer's company.
 Employees' survivors file lawsuits due to malfunctioning machinery, improper building maintenance, and other situations that cause fatal injuries.

 - Premises liability: Property owners are legally responsible for conditions that cause fatal injuries.
 Premises liability incidents sometimes occur due to unsafe or unsecured pools, security problems, unsafe construction sites, unrestrained dogs, and other conditions.
 The owner's sub-contractors, construction contractors, and others share responsibility when they contribute to an accident.
 An owner's liability for a premises incident is based on the fatally injured person's status as an invitee, licensee, or trespasser when the accident occurs.

 - Product liability: When a product defect causes a fatal accident, the manufacturer, designer, and distributor may share liability.

-- Medical negligence: When a medical professional’s treatment constitutes a “breach of the prevailing professional standard of care,” the decedent’s survivors have a legal right to recover damages.
+- Medical negligence: When a medical professional's treatment constitutes a “breach of the prevailing professional standard of care” (Florida Statutes § 766.102), the decedent's survivors have a legal right to recover damages.